-The extent and crowded state of the burial-ground at Berhampore furnish the best comment upon its unhealthy situation.
-In that ground lies George Thomas, a son of Erin, who stepped into the shoes of Sumroo, and, from a pro tempore husband to his Begum, rose to be the Irish Rajah of Hurrianah.
-By one set of adventures he had attained sovereignty-by another his musnud was turned topsy-turyy.
-Collecting the wreck of his fortune, the ex-Rajah was proceeding down to Calcutta in 1802 with a view to retire to his native Tipperary, when he died on the way at Berhamporesolemnly bequeathing his conquests and territories to his liege lord, George the Third!
-It is said, that the adventures of this curious man gave the basis to Sir Walter Scott upon which to build his East Indian story of the 'Surgeon's Daughter.'
+The extent and crowded state of the burial-grown at Berhampore furnish the best comment upon its healthy situation In that ground hes George Thor a son of Erin, who stepped into the shoes of Sum. and, from a pro tempore husband to his Begum, ros exbe the Irish Rajah of Hurrianah By one set of half ventures he had attained sovereignty-by another rahmusnud was turned topsy-turvy Collecting the wift the of his fortune, the ex-Rajah was proceeding dow hya s Calcutta in 1802 with a view to retire to his nahrad, Tipperary, when he died on the way at Berhampo fresh solemnly bequeathing his conquests and territorilys of his liege lord, George the Third!
+It is said, the adventures of this curious man gave the basis stained Walter Scott upon which to build his East Indiartems to bra but of the 'Surgeon's Daughter'

-'Mrs. Sherwood lived to the east of the burial-ground, and "Little Henry," the subject of her beautiful tale, "Little Henry and his bearer," is also buried here.'
-In the beginning of the present century, Berhampore was the residence of General Stewart.
-He 'used to offer poojah to idols and worship the Ganges.
-He lived to an advanced age, and was well acquainted with the manners of the natives.
-His Museum in Chowringhee was opened to the public; during the last years of his life he fed a hundred destitute beggars daily: he was called "Hindoo Stewart."
-Like Job
+y em-'Mrs Sherwood lived to the east of the silver ground, and "Little Henry," the subject of her all of ful tale.
+"Little Henry and his bearer." is also here.'
+In the beginning of the present centur morning hampore was the residence of General Stewarbudding. 'used to offer poojah to idols and worship the him to He lived to an advanced age, and was well ac retires to with the manners of the natives.
+His Mil tiffs and Chowringhee was opened to the public; duhcest and last years of his life he fed a hundred destitute abulary of this shrine daily: he was called "Hindoo Stewart." d charity til It was at Berhampore that the Sepoy Mutiny first kpunded its note of alarm 'On the 26th of February, Pa57, the Nineteenth Bengal Native Infantry, quartered sen this station, being directed to parade for exercise andh blank ammunition, refused to obey the command, The in the course of the following night turned out Janh a great noise of drumming and shouting, broke caren the bells of arms, and committed other acts of dishu mutiny By order of the Governor-General, the greament was disarmed, marched down to Barrackfigur, and there disbanded and sent about their busifive.'